 Yep, stuff is never quite done.

-As mentioned, we got the keys to the video archive:
+we got the keys to the video archive: